 |Nine Months Ended April 30|

-(1) See Note 8 of the Notes to Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the period ending April 30, 2020 for further information about amounts included in this line item for the years presented.
+(1) See Note 8 of the Notes to the Unaudited Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the period ending April 30, 2020 for further information about amounts included in this line item for the years presented.

 |CONSOLIDATED BALANCE SHEETS|

 |Prepaid Expenses and Other||7,623||7,210|